 Trademark and copyright laws apply to social media in most of the same ways that they apply to traditional publishing.
 Citing the source of an image, audio track or video does not substitute for obtaining permission.
 Failure to obtain permission to use a copyrighted photo could result in legal action.

 The University reserves the right to suspend the use of or modify content on UCSF-sponsored blogs and social media sites within University policy and applicable law.

 The owner of the site (assigned by the department chair) is responsible for monitoring, maintaining and updating content to ensure accuracy and for addressing public comments as they arise.

 2. Representing UCSF in social media

 There are times when UCSF representatives speaking for UCSF will want to publish comments on others’ blogs, channels or posts in order to correct misstatements of facts about UCSF or its programs, or comment on issues that are being reported in the press.
-These types of posts should be made only by or in consultation with the University Relations team or other key University communicators to ensure that UCSF is speaking with one voice on issues of public concern.
+These types of posts should be made only by or in consultation with the Office of Communications or other key University communicators to ensure that UCSF is speaking with one voice on issues of public concern.
 All postings of this type should clearly identify the poster as an employee of UCSF who is speaking on behalf of UCSF.

 UCSF employees who choose to comment as an individual on issues affecting or involving the University should make clear that their comments do not represent the University’s position or voice.
 Example: “All comments made here are made in my individual capacity and not on behalf of UCSF, and are not reviewed or approved by UCSF.”
 [See Social Media Policies for Personal Accounts]